cedricguilmin/datamining/README.md

 * and also Google colab exercices and solutions.

 Any feedback are welcome.
-Here is my LinkedIn profile: https://www.linkedin.com/in/cedric-guilmin/
+It can be done here or via private message on LinkedIn: https://www.linkedin.com/in/cedric-guilmin/